Kansas farmers say snow will help crops grow

 “The wheat crop has been in the ground since early fall, and we really haven’t had any measurable moisture to help it grow and do well and thrive, and so this is a major answer to prays for the wheat crop,” said K-State Agriculture and Natural Resources Agent Andrea Burns.

 What makes this chance of snow, so good is that it comes after a recent period of warm weather.
-This allows it to stick where it fell.
+It allows it to stick where it fell.

 “When this snow melts, the moisture is going to go straight down.
 It’s not going to run off to another area, to a low area, or a pond.
 It is going to have an impact right where the snowflake fell.
 And that is the great opportunity and benefit of this snowfall,” Ruehle said.